 Pepsi advert objections could be cynical

 The Pepsi case is more likely to be cynical.
-If you watch the advert, which is half way down the New York Times report linked to here, you would have to be a pretty close observer to even spot the Black Lives Matter connection.
+If you watch the advert, which is halfway down the New York Times report linked to here, you would have to be a pretty close observer to even spot the Black Lives Matter connection.
 However, even as a supporter of the campaign, I can observe that it was certainly worth rallying the troops against the Pepsi advert.
 The move generated lots of publicity for the cause and by calling for a boycott, increased the sense of community and ability to contribute to the campaign.
 It gave a focus for that eagerly sought after ‘call to action’.

 Ken Livingston is Ken Livingston, some will say he hates being out of the limelight and, every now and then, he needs to either be outraged himself or outrage others to prove he is still alive.
 I am less cynical about Livingston.
 He believes what he believes and is fearless about saying it.
-He learnt a long time ago that there was little point to softening his radical views for public consumption.
-I suspect he is immune to others disapproval.
+He learned a long time ago that there was little point to softening his radical views for public consumption.
+I suspect he is immune to others’ disapproval.

 When Offence goes Viral: What are the Options